Scooby is our pup of the month!! See AK9 News to get to know him !!!

 1. Fast your dog the day before the first raw feeding (or feed dry food the day prior and begin with raw the following day while your dog has an empty stomach).
 NEVER fast puppies!

-4. Stick to one protein source for the first two weeks.
-Continue feeding small amount of chicken rib cages with a larger amount of leg quarters.
+4. Day 5-6 Stick to one protein source for the first two weeks, continue 50 % feeding small amount of raw dinner with 1/2 old dog food.
 You are looking for consistently firm stools for 5-7 days straight.

-5. During this time, your dog may go through a “detox” stage as their body adjusts to the new diet and releases any built-up toxins (just as humans do when switching to a whole food diet).
-You may notice changes in their skin, increased eye gunk, increased licking and scratching.
+5. DAY 7-8 75% raw dinner 25 % old dog food.
+During this time, your dog may go through a “detox” stage as their body adjusts to the new diet and releases any built-up toxins (just as humans do when switching to a whole food diet).
+You may notice changes in their skin, increased eye gunk, increased licking and scratching

 1. The best rule of thumb in raw feeding is “know your dog.”
 Keep an eye on the stool.
 If it comes out very hard, white, or crumbly, then you are feeding too much bone.
 Use less bone and increase the amount of muscle meat in the meals.
 If the stool is soft and not well-formed, increase the bone content in each meal.
 Every dog is different, some dogs may require a little more than 10% of bone in their diet, while others may require a little less.